muddery/muddery/README.md

 #Features
 Muddery is still under construction.
 It will have following features.

-1. Muddery is in Python, so it can run on multiple platforms.
+1. It is in Python, so it can run on multiple platforms.
 Users can install it in just several minutes.

-1. Muddery uses webpage as client.
+1. It uses webpage as client.
 The data between server and client are in JSON.
 The client is responsible for display, so users can customize the display style by modifying the webpage.
 Muddery can support simple images and sounds, but it does not support Telnet and other common MUD clients.
-We may build native apps for it in the future.
+We may build native app client for it in the future.

-1. Muddery will provide a series of modules, such as battle system, skill system, equipment system, etc. Users can use these modules to build their own game.
+1. It will provide a series of modules, such as battle system, skill system, equipment system, etc. Users can use these modules to build their own game.

-1. Muddery can load the all game world from a series of tables.
+1. It can load the all game world from a series of tables.
 Game designers who know little about programing also can use Muddery to build their games.

 # Installation